massoncheg/forgejo-docs/user/first-repository.md

 #### 1. Navigate to your local workspace (optional)

-If you're just getting started, it's a good idea to keep your projects neatly sorted in a dedicated directory, like in the following example.
+If you're just getting started, it's a good idea to keep your projects neatly sorted in a dedicated directory, like in this example:
-We assume a Linux machine. `mkdir` creates a new directory, `cd` changes into it.
-`$` is indicating that the commands are run as a user without admin permissions.
-`~/repositories$` is meant to be read as „current working directory is the repositories folder within the home directory”.
-The username here is `knut` on a machine with the name of `iceberg`.

 ```bash
 knut@iceberg:~$ mkdir repositories